-The school age program serves students ages 5-21 years old with disabilities such as autism, mental retardation and multiple disabilities.
+The school age program serves students ages 5-21 years old with disabilities such as autism and multiple disabilities.
 Students with similar social, educational, and behavioral needs are grouped in classrooms with a student to teacher ratio of 6:1:2, which is two students for every staff member.
 Each student has an educational program designed to meet their needs; established through a combination of criterion referenced assessment and IEP goals.
 Long-term objectives are taught through a series of task-analyzed short-term objectives called individual student “programs.”
 Programs are taught in both the 1:1 and group setting with individualized instruction provided throughout the day.
 Continuous measurement is a key component of our model and student progress is graphed daily.
 Students receive instruction in all academic areas with time allotted weekly for art, music, adaptive physical education, and related services (speech, OT, and PT).
 Curriculum is derived from research and published curricula shown to be effective in teaching young children with disabilities.
 Nationally Board Certified Behavior Analysts provide close supervision and ongoing training to our teachers, assistants, and related professionals.

 Research has demonstrated that more effective time management in the classroom directly relates to student success.
 Therefore, each teacher schedules their day in ways to minimize "down time" and maximize learning opportunities.
 Classrooms follow a daily schedule generated by the teacher.
 Time is allotted for circle time, 1:1 Instruction, (which may be broken down specifically into Verbal Behavior instruction and academic programs), lunch, gym, and group instruction.
 Related services (speech, OT, PT) are "push-in" when group is recommended and "Pull-out" when 1:1 services are recommended.